 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

-- All staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mr Whelerton and Miss V Oliver.
+- All staff and volunteers working at our school have a responsibility to report concerns to the designated leads for Safeguarding: Mrs Harris and Mrs Willington.

 Areas of Safeguarding